geovedi/book-notes/2018/the-story-behind.notes.md

 ## Introduction
 - Introduction
-  - Curiosity about history and the things around the author
+  - Curiosity about history and the things around Emily
   - Impact of the internet in accessing information quickly
   - The desire for immediate answers to questions
 - Personal Connection to History